Ashay1301/SleepStagingAnalysis/README.md

 # SleepStagingAnalysis
-Deep Neural Model for Automated Sleep Staging System using Single-Channel EEG Signal
+Deep Neural Model for Automated Sleep Staging System using Single-Channel EEG Signal Introduced a CNN-LSTM network for automated sleep staging using single-channel EEG signals.
+The model addresses data imbalance and achieves high classification performance on a healthy population dataset.
+It combines CNN for feature learning, LSTM for time information, and achieves an average test accuracy of 91.12%

 An efficient deep learning model for sleep stage scoring based on raw, single-channel EEG.